UrbanOS-Examples/continuousDelivery/src/docker/jenkins/README.md

 Click the "View Push Commands" button for instructions

+You only have to do this in order to bootstrap the system.
+Once you have a running Jenkins, the Jenkinsfile in this repository will build and push an image on every commit.

 ## How to run the terraform scripts that deploy Jenkins to AWS

 + Make sure you're in the ALM workspace for all these commands.
 The workspaces are set per directory.
 Use `terraform workspace list` to check which one you're in, and `terraform workspace select alm` to switch to the ALM workspace.